steve-siegelman.jpg

 A serious Italophile, Steve spent a year studying in Padova during college and later returned to study art in Rome for a second year.
 He speaks Italian and owns a house in a tiny hill town in Umbria.

 Steve is past president of the board of Berkeley’s Shawl-Anderson Dance Center, where he continues to be a student.
 He has served as president of the International Foodservice Editorial Council and as a member of the board of directors of the San Francisco Professional Food Society and the Lawrence Pech Dance Company.
+He currently serves on the board of the California Bach Society, a renowned early music choir.

 His Jack Russell terrier, Milo, was the inspiration for the canine hero of the popular movie, “The Mask.”
 Neither he nor Milo ever saw any residuals.
 However, he did receive a really cool Milo figurine from the studio.
 It’s sitting in his office, right next to the Easy-Bake Oven.